Mechanical Engineering Technology

 - Thermal sciences (such as thermodynamics, fluid mechanics, heat transfer, etc.);

-- Electrical circuits (ac and dc) and electronic controls;
+- Electrical circuits (AC and DC) and electronic controls;

-- Application of industry codes, specifications and standards; and
+- Application of industry codes, specifications, and standards; and

 Requirements